 - First impressions are lasting so make the most of the first day

-- Success is dependent upon planning.
-Your efforts will pay off with a more satisfying first day for your students, which will set the tone for the entire semester.
+- Success is dependent upon your intentionality and planning.
+Your efforts will pay off with a more satisfying first day for your students, which in turn, will set the tone for the entire semester.

 Plan your first day objectives

 Prepare to meet your needs and the needs of your students by planning ahead: